dkollmann/game-gothic1remake/README.md

 You can also manually install it by downloading the main file and dragging it into the 'drop zone' labelled Drop File(s) in the Extensions tab at the bottom right.

-Afterwards, restart Vortex and you can begin installing supported Aliens: Dark Descent mods with Vortex.
+Afterwards, restart Vortex and you can begin installing supported Gothic 1 Remake mods with Vortex.

 If updating an extension, migration occurs that purges your mods folder and reinstalls any mods.

 # Game detection

-The Aliens: Dark Descent game extension enables Vortex to automatically locate installs from the Steam and Epic apps.
+The Gothic 1 Remake game extension enables Vortex to automatically locate installs from the Steam and Epic apps.

 It is also possible to manually set the game folder if the auto detection doesn't find the correct installation.
-A valid Aliens: Dark Descent game folder contains:
+A valid Gothic 1 Remake game folder contains:

 - `AliensDarkDescentGameSteam-Win64-Shipping.exe`
 - `/Engine`